What is Steampunk?

 There are a number of commonly recurring themes that you will find in the literature, the music, the aesthetic and the genre more widely.
 These include a fondness for airships and gin, though hopefully not at the same time!
 Tea, goggles, empowered females, clockwork, and machinery especially if powered by steam, are all part of the mix.
-There are many steampunk events here in the UK throughout the year, where steampunks congregate in their splendid outfits and engage in cultural and social intercourse, and perhaps a spot of tea duelling.
+There are many steampunk events here in the UK throughout the year, where steampunks congregate in their splendid outfits and engage in cultural and social intercourse, and perhaps a spot of tea duelling or teapot racing.
 These gatherings are characterised by their inclusive and welcoming atmosphere, and of course at many of these events, music is part of the entertainment.

 So what defines steampunk music?